laritse/Capstone_Project/Data_Cleansing.md

 ```

 Discovered a large number of null values in the data, mostly station names and lng and lat columns.
 checking the number of null values in both the lng and lat columns.
-In total there are 7346
+In total, there are 7346

 ```sql
 SELECT